bipinkarki/StudyAbroad/README.md

 # Technology Used
- 1.Mongo,React,Express,Node js
+ Mongo,React,Express,Node js
- 2. HTML ,CSS ,Javascript
+ HTML ,CSS ,Javascript

 #Most pages are dyanamic
 To insert content as a admin , you can use postman app with the respective API rotues